 In a Rose Garden ceremony, President Obama announced his nomination of Sylvia Mathews Burwell, current director of the Office of Management and Budget, to replace Sec.
 Sebelius.

 On the Agenda in Washington

-The Office of the National Coordinator (ONC) Health Information Technology (HIT) Policy Committee will meet to discuss recommendations to the National Coordinator for Health HIT on a policy framework for the development and adoption of a nationwide health information infrastructure, including standards for the exchange of patient medical information.
+The Office of the National Coordinator (ONC) for Health Information Technology (HIT) Standards Committee will meet to discuss standards implementation specifications and certification criteria for the electronic exchange of health information.

 Washington Highlights, a weekly electronic newsletter, features brief updates on the latest legislative and regulatory activities affecting medical schools and teaching hospitals.